OctoPrint/plugins.octoprint.org/_plugins/eeprom_marlin.md

 - Python processing & storage, eliminating performance issues in the UI.
 - Storage of data on the OctoPrint server, so it can be viewed while the printer is disconnected or printing.
 - Brand new UI, written from the ground up.
+- Includes new read-only mode, when the printer is printing
 - All-new backup feature, allowing naming and storing of backups, so you can quickly swap between profiles and more.
+- ... and more!

+**For the full changelist please check out the [release notes](https://github.com/cp2004/OctoPrint-EEPROM-Marlin/releases/tag/3.0.0).**

 ## Screenhots